nestjs/docs.nestjs.com/content/techniques/sql.md

 export class PhotoModule {}
 ```

-Now a hardcoded `mockRepository` will be used as a `PhotoRepository`.
-Whenever any provider asks for `PhotoRepository` using an `@InjectRepository()` decorator, Nest will use a registered `mockRepository` object.
+Now a substitute `mockRepository` will be used as the `PhotoRepository`.
+Whenever any class asks for `PhotoRepository` using an `@InjectRepository()` decorator, Nest will use the registered `mockRepository` object.

 #### Custom repository

 TypeORM provides a feature called **custom repositories**.
-To learn more about it, visit [this](http://typeorm.io/#/custom-repository) page.
-Basically, custom repositories allow you to extend a base repository class, and enrich it with a couple of special methods.
+Custom repositories allow you to extend a base repository class, and enrich it with several special methods.
+To learn more about this feature, visit [this page](http://typeorm.io/#/custom-repository).

 In order to create your custom repository, use the `@EntityRepository()` decorator and extend the `Repository` class.